Michelle Edelbaum's Blog (Page 2)

 Recipes to Try: 14 Fall Recipes for Your Crock-Pot

-Plus, my crock-pot habit is saving us money, because it makes inexpensive cuts of meat meltingly tender, such as in EatingWell’s Rich Chicken Stew, which is made with chicken thighs instead...read full post »
+Plus, my crock-pot habit is saving us money, because it makes inexpensive cuts of meat meltingly tender, such as in EatingWell’s Rich Chicken Stew, which is made with chicken thighs instead of pricier chicken breast.
+Other inexpensive cuts of meat that work wonderfully in the slow...read full post »

 I like to keep a stockpile of my favorite foods in my pantry so that when the mood strikes, I have what I’m craving.
 But it turns out that may not be a good idea for certain foods, because they actually lose their health punch over time, according to a report by Amy Paturel in EatingWell Magazine.